Why Website Strategy Should Come First, and Content Creation Should Come Second

 Before you can create content, you need to have a plan

 Every piece of content you write must have a purpose, and if you’re thinking ahead (as you should be), each piece of content contributes to an overarching online marketing strategy.
-This strategy can include your website copy, social media, e-newsletters, SEO, calls-to-action (CTAs), advertisements, graphic design—whatever online marketing tactics you like.
+This strategy can include your website copy, social media, e-newsletters, SEO, calls-to-action (CTAs), advertisements, graphic design and whatever online marketing tactics you like.

 The goal of any online marketing efforts should be to direct traffic to back your website.
-This website strategy is an important part of the online buyer’s journey, and makes up the foundation of your online marketing strategy.
-You know what they say—build on a cracked foundation and your structure is going to crumble.
+This website strategy is an important part of the online buyer’s journey and makes up the foundation of your online marketing strategy.
+Do you know what they say?
+Build on a cracked foundation and your structure is going to crumble.

-If your website strategy is the foundation of your business’ online house, it must be stable and secure before moving on to other structural elements—your marketing tactics, which can include content creation.
+If your website strategy is the foundation of your business online, it must be stable and secure before moving on to other structural elements of your marketing tactics, which can include content creation.

 Be sure to have a purposeful place to highlight your content

-It’s absolutely important to create consistent content for your online marketing—but where do you upload it to once it’s ready?
-If you have a separate URL for your blog than you do for you company’s website, you’re not doing yourself any favours.
+It’s absolutely important to create consistent content for your online marketing, but where do you upload it to once its ready?
+If you have a separate URL for your blog than you do for your company’s website, you’re not doing yourself any favours.
 It’s better to have your blog on your website because it streamlines all of your website traffic to one place, rather than splitting your numbers and cutting your website traffic in half.

 A large piece of search engine optimization (SEO) relies on website traffic volumes.
 To improve overall SEO and score high in search engines, send all of your website traffic to one place.
 It also makes it easier for online users to learn more about you if all of the information they need is in one accessible place.